EileenSong/eileensong.github.io/notes/kr/algorithm/Ch06_classfications_R.md

 function.
 Note you may fnd it helpful to use the data.frame() function to create a single data set containing both mpg01 and the other Auto variables.
-(b) Explore the data graphically in order to investigate the association between mpg01 and the other features.
+(b) Explore the data graphically in order to investigate the association between mpg01 and the other features.
 Which of the other features seem most likely to be useful in predicting mpg01?
-Scatterplots and boxplots may be useful tools to answer this question.
+Scatterplots and boxplots may be useful tools to answer this question.
 Describe your fndings.
 (c) Split the data into a training set and a test set.
 (d) Perform LDA on the training data in order to predict mpg01 using the variables that seemed most associated with mpg01 in (b).
 What is the test error of the model obtained (e) Perform QDA on the training data in order to predict mpg01 using the variables that seemed most associated with mpg01 in (b).
 What is the test error of the model obtained?
-(f) Perform logistic regression on the training data in order to predict mpg01 using the variables that seemed most associated with mpg01 in (b).
+(f) Perform logistic regression on the training data in order to predict mpg01 using the variables that seemed most associated with mpg01 in (b).
 What is the test error of the model obtained?
 (g) Perform naive Bayes on the training data in order to predict mpg01 using the variables that seemed most associated with mpg01